ChristianAkrouche/data-analytics-project-/README.md

 #### Pearson's correlation coefficoent
 This is a measure of the linear relationship between two continuous variables.
 It ranges from -1 to 1, where -1 indicates a perfect negative linear relationship, 1 indicates a perfect positive linear relationship, and 0 indicates no linear relationship. this calculation was done on the adult group in dataset 2, and the answer was 0.9812  This value indicates a strong positive linear relationship between the two variables. **Please note that correlation doesn't always mean causation**, social and individual reasons should be investigated to insure the causation.

+# Act
+**Conclusion:**
+The present study provides support for the hypothesis that people become more religious as they get older.
+This finding is consistent with previous research, which has suggested that age is positively related to religiosity (Hill & Pargament, 2008; Levin et al., 1994).
+There are several possible explanations for this relationship here are two:

+1. Existential Theory: People become more religious as they age because they get more aware about their mortality and in turn will begin searching for meaning .
+And in this search they will find  religion as a source of comfort and support in their lives .
+A study by Koenig et al. (2012) found that older adults who were more religious had better psychological well-being, this suggest that religion serves as a coping mechanism for  life problems and stressors

+2. Socialization and Life Changes:Social factors,external motivators and major life changes, such as retirement or loss of a spouse, can lead people to seek  religiosity.
+According to this view, individuals facing difficult and stressing times may turn to religion as a source of social support and comfort.
+A study by Krause (2006) found that individuals who experienced negative life events, such as the death of relatives and  chronic health problems, were more likely to increase their religious participation.

+Please note that these  are only thought after speculation regarding the reasoning behind this hypothesis.
+To delve deeper into this subject and gain a more profound understanding, further studies employing a more philosophical and psychological approach should be undertaken.

+Finally, it was notable that the trend did not appear to apply to those of very advanced age, this can be due to to health-related factors that may render them physically incapable of participating in religious activities, as well as cognitive impairments that could hinder their engagement.